-The Hyannis-Falmouth service known as the SeaLine runs from the Hyannis Transportation Center to Woods Hole mostly on Route 28.
-Passengers can board the bus at any of the 18 designated stops, or flag the driver anywhere along the route to stop.
-The SeaLine operates round trips beginning at 5:30am and ending at 9:38 pm.
+The Hyannis-Falmouth service known as the Sealine runs from the Hyannis Transportation Center to Woods Hole mostly on Route 28.
+Passengers can board the bus at any of the 20 designated stops, or flag the driver anywhere along the route to stop.
+The Sealine operates round trips beginning at 5:30am and ending at 9:30 pm.
 Some of the round trips feature stops that others do not and the number of trips are increased in the summer.
-Buses are scheduled to run every 60 minutes, with a complete one-way trip taking 11⁄2 hour.
+Buses are scheduled to run every 60 minutes, with a complete one-way trip taking 1 1⁄2 hour.
 During the summer months service operates 7 days per week.
 Outside of the summer months service operates Monday through Saturdays.
 Service may be reduced during the winter in order to reflect lower demand.
-The first two trips, made before 8:00am, skip the Centerville and Osterville stops, continuing straight down Route 28, and ending at the Steamship Authority Docks in Woods Hole.
-The SeaLine will also stop at the Barnstable Municipal Airport upon request.
-The SeaLine connects to the WHOOSH Trolley in Woods Hole and to most other lines at the Hyannis Transportation Center.
+The Sealine connects to the WHOOSH Trolley in Woods Hole and to most other lines at the Hyannis Transportation Center.